waldronlab/cmgdClick/README.md

 ## config file

 Access to the data needs credentials.
-These could be stored in a `config.yml` file and use the [config package](https://github.com/rstudio/config/).
+These could be stored in a `config.yml` file and then use the [config package](https://github.com/rstudio/config/).
-The `config.yml` file should be in the working or parent director.
+The `config.yml` file should be in the working or parent directory.

 Example of the contents of the **config.yml** file: